Birdman or (The Unexpected Virtue of Ignorance) (2014)

-Alejandro González Iñárritu has provided this year’s Oscar season with perhaps the most artistic picture of the bunch.
-The director of the critically acclaimed Amores Perros (2000) and Biutiful (2010), as well as 21 Grams (2003) and Babel (2006), well and truly imprinted his own stamp on the contemporary cinema landscape with a beautifully constructed imagining of the rebirth of a former Hollywood star turned theatre actor in a movie of three shots purposefully constructed to match the three act structure of theatre and film theorised by Stanislavski.
+Alejandro González Iñárritu has provided this year’s Oscars season with perhaps the most artistic picture of the bunch.
+The director of the critically acclaimed Amores Perros (2000) and Biutiful (2010), as well as 21 Grams (2003) and Babel (2006), well and truly imprinted his own stamp on the contemporary cinema landscape with a beautifully constructed imagining of the rebirth of a former Hollywood star turned theatre actor in a movie of three shots purposefully constructed to match the three act structure of theatre and film theorised by Konstantin Stanislavski.

 The work of Iñárritu and his cinematographer Emmanuel Lubezki not only completely encapsulated the subject matter, but also helped to raise tension in a way that put you on the edge of your seat.
 Typically, quick edits and claustrophobic shots would be used to produce this effect, yet the individualistic style incorporated by Iñárritu made for a better tool than most who have tried to tackle similar issues.
 Flowing shots broken up by character introductions and departures, as well as the sensational use of music that helped to feed the drama more effectively, encapsulated the ever-growing tensions of Michael Keaton’s character Riggan and produced an effect whereby the audience was led to question Riggan’s reality and thus become engrossed on a crumb trail of plot and character discovery.
 In creating this effect, Iñárritu had produced the perfect frame for what was probably the best Michael Keaton performance ever.